An EZ-structure for the mapping class group: A small boundary for

+{\em Proof of the claim:} The proof of the claim is essentially identical with the proof of Proposition \ref{compactbd}.

-Since the space of geodesic laminations on $S$ equipped with the Hausdorff topology is compact, by extracting a subsequence we may assume that the sets ${\cal V}(X_i)$ converge in the Hausdorff topology to a finite union of geodesic laminations.
-Note that as some of the curves in ${\cal V}(X_i)$ may intersect, these laminations are not necessarily disjoint.
-However, since the number of components of ${\cal V}(X_i)$ is uniformly bounded, the same holds true for the number of limit laminations.
+Since the space of geodesic laminations on $S$ equipped with the Hausdorff topology is compact, by extracting a subsequence we may assume that the sets of all simple closed curves contained in the marking $\mu(X^i)$ converge in the Hausdorff topology to a finite union $\cup_{j=1}^\ell \beta_j$ of (not necessarily minimal) geodesic laminations.
+Note that as some of the curves in $\mu(X^i)$ may intersect, these laminations are not necessarily disjoint, that is, $\cup_{j=1}^\ell \beta_j$ may not be a lamination in its own right.
+However, since the number of components of $\mu(X^i)$ is uniformly bounded, the same holds true for the number of limit laminations.

-Let $\zeta_1,\dots,\zeta_s$ be the set of all components of these limit laminations which are distinct from simple closed curves.
-The number of such components is finite.
+Let $\zeta_1,\dots,\zeta_s$ be the collection of all minimal components of the laminations $\beta_u$ which are distinct from simple closed curves.
+The number of such components is uniformly bounded.
 Each of the laminations $\zeta_j$ fills a subsurface $S_j$ of $S$ which is different from an annulus or a pair of pants.
 Thus $\zeta_j$ is a point in the Gromov boundary of the curve graph ${\cal C\cal G}(S_j)$ of $S_j$.